Head Basketball Coach/Dean of Athletics

 JB began his coaching career at Notre Dame High in Riverside and then moved on to Hemet High School.
 In 1997 he moved over to MSJC primarily as a football coach.
 In 2000 JB began working with legendary basketball coach John Chambers in the basketball program.
 Currently Coach Brown is a full time member of the athletic department and resides in Hemet with his wife Joanne.
 The Browns have three grown children; Lindsay, Steven, and Phillip.

-Trent resides in San Jacinto with his wife April and his four children; Isaiah, Trinity, Quinton,and Saylah.
+Trent resides in San Jacinto with his wife April and his four children; Isaiah, Trinity, Quinton,Saylah, and Xavery.

 Coach Colleen Calderon will once again be a part of the MSJC coaching staff this season and brings a wealth of experience on and off the floor to the program.
 A full time history professor at San Bernardino Valley College, Colleen is the driving force behind the academic side of the men's basketball program.
 Over the past decade Calderon has held various positions as an assistant coach and academic advisor for several very successful programs.
 Colleen has been teaching at the college level since 1993 and over the past 15 years has contributed to and attended many conferences covering various areas of education.